firebotQL/CompAInion/README.md

 'https://YOUR_PROJECT_NAME.vercel.app/api/chat/route'

 Please replace 'YOUR_PROJECT_NAME' with the name you have entered or that was automatically generated as shown in the previous screenshot.
 Save above url so we can use it later on to setup chrome extension.

-## Understanding the Project Structure

-- `backend`: The deployable Next.js service hosted on Vercel, making use of Edge Functions to handle large response timeouts.
-- `chrome-extension/core`: Houses the core files for the Chrome extension, including the `manifest.json` configuration.
-- `chrome-extension/content`: A React app utilizing Tailwind and ShadeCN for chat functionalities and a context menu for text selection on loaded pages.
-- `chrome-extension/popup`: Provides a popup for configuring your server URL and authorization password.
-These should originate from the deployed 'backend' instance.

 ## Installing and Using the Chrome Extension